Environmental, Social, and Governance Initiatives

-We support multiple no-charge genetic testing programs across the world to increase and expedite diagnosis and improve the care of patients with rare diseases, including >40 genetic diseases that are not currently part of the Ultreagenyx portfolio.
+We support multiple no-charge genetic testing programs across the world to increase and expedite diagnosis and improve the care of patients with rare diseases, including >40 genetic diseases that are not currently part of the Ultragenyx portfolio.
 We want patients to get a diagnosis as early as possible to support management of their disease.
-Ultragenyx also works closely with patients and their families through often challenging reimbursement processes to ensure access to our therapies.
+Ultragenyx also works closely with patients and their families through often challenging reimbursement processes to support their efforts to obtain access to our therapies.

 Human Capital Development

 In addition to providing competitive compensation, benefits, and equity incentives, we invest in the growth and development of our employees through various training and development programs that build and strengthen our employees’ leadership and professional skills.